 models to embrace a digital-first future.
 Capital markets leaders must transform in order to

 take advantage of the opportunities presented by changing market dynamics.
 To support such change,

 Learn more about IT transformation:

-In the new economy, where regulation, cloud and AI are disrupting traditional business models, what do banks need in order to thrive?
+In the new economy, regulation, cloud and AI are disrupting traditional business models.
+What actions should banks take in order to thrive?
 ANZ, AWS and Murex discuss how to equip banks for the new digital economy.Watch the video

 For more than 30 years, Murex has been providing cross-asset financial technology solutions to capital

 markets firms.
 Its platform, MX.3, supports trading, treasury, risk and post-trade operations, enabling clients

 to better meet regulatory requirements, manage risk and control IT costs.
 With over 50,000 daily users in

 60 countries, Murex has clients in many sectors, from banking and asset management to energy and

 commodities.
 Murex is an independent company with over 2,200 employees across 17 countries committed